-India's Regions, Nature, Landscapes, Architecture, the Light and Colors
+The Beauty of India in Nature, Landscapes, Architecture, Light and Colors

 Structure of the Indian Subcontinent

 India belongs to South Asia and is thus seen to the Asian continent although it has not much in common with countries like Malaysia, Singapore, Japan and China.
 Although we count it to Asia, the whole world speaks about the "subcontinent" of India.
 A subcontinent is almost a continent itself, due to its geographical location and a clear separation from other continents.